Top 10 Best Rap Albums of All Time

 The Top Ten

-1 Illmatic - Nas
+1. Illmatic - Nas

 It isn't necessarily the message in the album, even though the messages are deeply inspiring.
 It's the flows that Nas brings when he speaks in this album.
 Each cut seems to always bring a lyrical synchronism unlike any other album I've ever heard.
-It's been 20+ years, and this album still has some of the most lyrically colorful combinations of bars in the history of rap.
+It's been over 20 years, and this album still has some of the most lyrically colorful combinations of bars in the history of rap.
 The craziest part is that he did this in 1994 when nobody had ever heard of this kind of synchronizing of words and melody in the history of music.

 Not to mention, Nas was 19 years old when he created this piece, along with intellectually stimulating lyrics that continue to make you wonder, Whose world is this? throughout time.
 This is the craziest rap album of all time because it's simple, not over the top, yet it grows on you and never, ever gets old because it's straight, 100% real.
 And, at the end of the day, isn't that how the rap game is supposed to be exemplified?
 How real things can be?
 No, Nas killed it in 1994, and he'll keep killing it until 3094.

-2 The Marshall Mathers LP - Eminem
+2. The Marshall Mathers LP - Eminem

-Everyone can say what they want about Eminem just because he is white.
-However, this album is a masterpiece.
-Each song is shockingly brilliant and simply incredible.
 Stan is one of the greatest stories I have ever heard in a song.
 Songs like Criminal, Who Knew, and The Way I Am are classics that tell all his critics and haters to shut up and listen to what he has to say.

 He made this album with no fear, and that is what makes it so special.
 It seems that people don't like a white guy being at the top of rap, but that's just the way it is.

 To the people who claim that a majority of Eminem's success is because he's white, you need to get your facts straight.
 Eminem entered the rap game at a time when white rappers were often ridiculed and not taken seriously.
 To succeed, you had to be accepted by the Black community.
 Eminem's skill was evident from the start, but many disregarded him due to his skin color.
 Dr. Dre was the man who gave him a chance.
 Dre didn't care about skin color.
 If you had talent, he wanted to work with you.